-We have four issued U.S. patents with claims for compounds that affect muscarinic receptor activity and we continue to pursue patent applications in this area in other countries.
+We have nine issued U.S. patents with claims for compounds that affect muscarinic receptor activity.
+We also have three issued U.S. patents for compounds (other than pimavanserin) from our serotonin program.
+We continue to pursue patent applications in these areas in other countries.